ZomboKid/OpenStack-daemons-status-on-Virtuozzo-nodes/README.md

 # OpenStack-daemons-status-on-Virtuozzo-nodes
-The script for monitoring the status of OpenStack hypervisor daemons:</br>
+The script for monitoring the status of OpenStack hypervisor daemons:
 - openstack-nova-compute</br>
 - neutron-linuxbridge-agent</br>
 on Virtuozzo cluster nodes.</br>